 Join us at 3:15 PM CST each day for networking sessions.
-These sessions provide a safe, collegial, and fun atmosphere to discuss challenges and opportunites with your peers.
+These sessions provide a safe, collegial, and fun atmosphere to discuss challenges and opportunities with your peers.

 Friday, November 12